Undecidability of the Spectral Gap (full version): Quantum Phase Estimation Turing Machine

 The following well-formed, normal form, partial quantum transition function implements $M_1$ (which acts only on the mark and quantum tracks).
-Note that one of the internal states of $M_1$ comes in two varieties, indicated by a superscript $j=\{0,1\}$, which are used to temporarily store a qubit in the internal state of the machine:
+Note that two of the internal states of $M_1$ comes in two varieties, indicated by a superscript $j=\{0,1\}$ and identified with $\ket{0},\ket{1}$, respectively, which are used to temporarily store a qubit in the internal state of the machine:

 Machine $M_2$ loops $k$ times, where $k$ is specified by the number written in binary on the looping track, applying a control-$U$ operation between the auxiliary qubit stored on the mark track of the start cell and the target qubit, and then halts.
 We construct $M_2$ using the reversible looping TM $\TM{Loop}$ from \cref{looping2}, and inserting for its special state a QTM $M'$ that is very similar to $M_1$.
 The $M'$ machine first applies a CNOT between the auxiliary qubit stored in the mark track of the start cell and an internal qubit.
 It then scans right until it finds the $t$, and applies a single control-$U$ operation between the internal qubit and the target qubit.
 Finally, it moves the head back to the starting cell, and applies another CNOT between the internal qubit and the auxiliary qubit, before halting.